- Keep in mind this is a Go event, not a Gather or Grow event.

-- Open in leader lead prayer.
-Owing to the pace and nature of the gatherings, the meetings do not lend themselves to prolonged personal prayer.
-Therefore, the leader is encouraged to simply open in prayer and move on from there.
+Owing to the pace and nature of the meetings, they do not lend themselves to prolonged personal prayer.
+Therefore, the leader is encouraged to open in prayer and move on from there.
 The prayer time at the end of each meeting is intended to focus on what was taught in that particular meeting.

 Each meeting refers to topics found elsewhere on this site.
 Become familiar with the referenced sites so you'll be able to answer questions.